odiszapc/jgrep/README.md

 ## Features

 - Recursively searches all files in a directory
-- Supports plain string and regex matching
+- Supports both plain string and regular expression matching
 - Uses a thread pool to parallelize file processing
-- Prints results in `filename:line_number:line` format
+- Print results in `filename:line_number:line` format
-- Tracks statistics like matched lines, processed bytes/files
+- Tracks statistics such as matched lines, processed bytes, and files

 ## Usage